Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 On many Linux distributions these can be installed from packages `libmediawiki-api-perl`,  `libdatetime-format-iso8601-perl`, and `perl-lwp-protocol-https` respectively.

+#### ArchLinux

+On ArchLinux the packages are named `perl-mediawiki-api perl-datetime-format-iso8601 perl-lwp-protocol-https` and are optional dependencies of `git`.

 #### Gentoo

 For Gentoo-based Linux distributions, they can be installed by emerging `dev-perl/MediaWiki-API` and `dev-perl/DateTime-Format-ISO8601`.